Ibanez Iron Label Series Guitar Review

 They dream up a series of instruments built around their most popular models, give them a cool name like Iron Label, and unleash them on the unsuspecting public.

 They didn’t need to do it to impress me.
-I’ve been a big fan of Ibanez since I was a teenager, when I got my first real guitar, which happened to have the Ibanez logo on the headstock.
-I know they build quality gear, so when the say they’ve made some of their meanest guitars on the planet even meaner I believe it.
+I’ve been a big fan of Ibanez since I was a teenager when I got my first real guitar, which happened to have the Ibanez logo on the headstock.
+I know they build quality gear, so when they say they’ve made some of their meanest guitars on the planet even meaner I believe it.

 But you may be asking yourself why one of the world’s foremost purveyors of extreme metal madness would feel the need to get more extreme, and why you should care.
 After all, nobody in their right mind was complaining that Ibanez guitars were too wimpy before the Iron Label Series debuted.

 Ibanez is already one of the top metal guitar brands.
 Why wouldn’t you just go with a Standard or Prestige Series Ibanez, since they certainly have proven they have what it takes to get the job done in heavy metal?

 Good question, and one for you to figure out for yourself.
 But I can point out some of the differences that set the Iron Label Series apart from the others, and maybe you can take it from there.
 It’s your music.
 Choose your guitars wisely!

 This review looks at several models in the Ibanez Iron Label Series and how they stack up to more basic guitars in the Ibanez lineup.
 Let’s check out some gear!